User guideRisk managementConducting risk assessments

 Best practice

-Link each risk to both the relevant use case and any applicable compliance frameworks.
-This ensures risks are visible in use case reviews and compliance assessments.
+Link each risk to its relevant use case and any applicable compliance frameworks.
+That way, risks show up in both use case reviews and compliance assessments.

 Risk tracking